Patagonian Afrikaans: History

-Afrikaans was brought to Patagonia in 1902 by approximately 600-650 Boers following their defeat in the Second Boer War.
+Afrikaans was brought to Patagonia in 1902 by Boers following their defeat in the Second Boer War.
+Boer immigration ended by 1907 with approximately 600-650 Afrikaners settling in Comodoro Rivadavia.
 An Argentine delegation visited South Africa around the turn of the century and published advertisements in newspapers in Bloemfontein, Philipstown, and Burgersdorp to encourage Afrikaner immigration to Chubut.
+In 1938, about half of the community was repatriated to South Africa.

-Many of them firstly settled in Comodoro Rivadavia, but later relocated to Sarmiento, as it had better access to fresh water.
+The Boers were amongst the first settlers of Comodoro Rivadavia, but many trekked further inland to Sarmiento, as it had better access to arable land and fresh water.
 Many of these colonists' descendants still speak Afrikaans and continue to attend the Dutch Reformed Church.
 An early arrival described the territory as "painfully discouraging: bare ridges, with huge limestone rocks scattered around, threatening to tumble down.
 Yes, the coast was so unattractive that one might think that this part of the creation was still incomplete, and the bare mountains were heaps of sand which were left over when the Creator - with respect - had completed His task."
-Very few people under the age of sixty still speak Afrikaans, but it has been retained by third-generation descendants; this shift is believed to have been encouraged by intermarriage, increased immigration by Spanish speakers during the 1950s for economic reasons, and the suggestion by South African journalists that Afrikaner-Argentines were less-than.